Record Retail Sales for 2017

 The December to December data showed improvement in 12 of 13 sectors.
 The only sector that had a decline in December sales from 2016 was the Hobby and Sporting Goods Sector.
 Huge spikes in Furniture and Furnishings, Building Materials and Garden Equipment, and Electronics and appliance could bode well for new home and existing home sales data.
 The table tells the story.

-The Annual Growth Rate just fell short of 4.5%.
+The Annual Growth Rate just fell short of 8.0%.
 If you compare this to December of last year when we had annual growth of 3.37% this is huge.
-Grow in retail carries over to growth in the GDP (Gross Domestic Product.)
+Growth in retail carries over to growth in the GDP (Gross Domestic Product.)

 Three Sectors Still Lagging?
 Three sectors still have not returned to their 2007 level of sales: Gasoline, Electronics and Appliances, and Sporting Goods and Hobbies.